DSC-NYU/datathon/README.md

 <details>
 <summary>Who is hosting the event?</summary>
 <br>
 This event is a 3-way collaboration between Data Science Club @ NYU, Understood.org, and NYU Bobst Library.
 Understood.org will be running the datathon, providing assistance throughout the event, and evaluating the work of participants.
-NYU Bobst will be hosting the technical workshop as well as a Q&A.
+NYU Bobst will be hosting the technical workshop as well as a Q&A. DSC is putting all this together, providing graduate student level tech assistance and managing all teams and other stakeholders.
 <br>
 ----------------------------------------------------------------------------
 <br>